PW999/100-days-of-code/log.md

 ### Day 2: Tuesday December 22, 2020

-**Today's Progress**: Worked on a system to roll multiple dice, with advantage or disadvantage.
+**Today's Progress:** Worked on a system to roll multiple dice, with advantage or disadvantage.
 Seems to work as it should.
 I kind of cheated with the mocks in my unit tests by exposing a method to inject these mocks (but it's not production code anyway).
 I didn't want to start using RSpec or Minitest yet, I first want to "master" the basics of unit tests in Ruby.

 **Thoughts:** First day I'm doing this _after_ a working day.
 It already was a long day with lots of issues to investigate so I was kind of not in the mood but I didn't want to fail on my second day so I fired up my laptop anyway.
 It felt like I had already forgotten everything and I'm constantly using Java syntax in my Ruby code, but luckily the Linter warns me in time.
 Unit tests also save me a lot of time (though I wrote my code first and then my tests, which is kind of bad).